newkatrisha/auth-form/README.md

 ## Features

-- Clean, modern UI for login and signup
+- UI for login and signup
 - Form validation for email and password
 - Simulated API authentication flow
 - Error and success state handling